 - (d) A minimum freeboard of 0.5m shall be provided between the 100 year flood level and floor levels on structures and entrances to underground car parks. - 4.
-Flow capacities of roads should be calculated using Technical Note 4 in Volume 1, Chapter 14 of AR&R.
+Road capacity charts are provided in Appendix D5 for some standard road designs.
+For other road designs flow capacities of roads should be calculated using Technical Note 4 in Volume 1, Chapter 14 of AR&R with a flow adjustment factor